EnricoZorzetto/methane_isr/README.md

 This repository contain python codes to analyze atmospheric turbulence measurements (wind velocity and scalar time series)

-The software computes scalar fluxes using eddu covariance, wavelets, and surface renewal theory techniques, with a focus on partitioning fluxes of quantities characterized by intermittent sources at the ground (such as methane over natural wetlands).
+The software computes scalar fluxes using eddy covariance, wavelets, and surface renewal theory techniques, with a focus on partitioning fluxes of quantities characterized by intermittent sources at the ground (such as methane emissions over natural wetlands).

 Methane fluxes and Intermittent surface renewals